-Thus, there is a bijective correspondence between RAL estimators and IFs.
-In fact, IFs provide a geometric view of the behavior of RAL estimators.
-Consider a Hilbert space ${\cal H}$ of all mean-zero $q-$dimensional functions, equipped with an inner product, and define the inner product of two arbitrary elements of the Hilbert space, $h_1$ and $h_2$, to be equal to $\mathbb{E}[h_1^Th_2]$.
-Define a \emph{parametric submodel} to be a subset of densities in the semi-parametric model parameterized by $\theta^T_{\gamma} = (\beta^T, \gamma^T)$, where $\gamma^T \in {\mathbb R}^r$, such that the subset contains the density $p(Z; \theta_0)$ in the semi-parametric model evaluated at the true parameter values $\theta_0$.
-The \emph{nuisance tangent space} $\Lambda$ in the semi-parametric model is defined to be the mean square closure of elements of the nuisance tangent spaces $\Lambda_{\gamma} = \{B^{q\times r} S_\eta(Z; \theta) \}$ of every parametric submodel.
-The space $\Lambda$ is important because it is known all influence functions lie in the orthogonal complement $\Lambda^{\perp}$ of $\Lambda$ with respect to ${\cal H}$.
-For this reason, recovering $\Lambda^{\perp}$ is often the first step for constructing RAL estimators in semi-parametric models.
-Out of all IFs in $\Lambda^{\perp}$ there exists a unique one which lies in the tangent space, and which yields the most efficient RAL estimator by recovering the \emph{semi-parametric efficiency bound}, see \cite{tsiatis06missing} for details.
+There is a bijective correspondence between RAL estimators and IFs.
+IFs provide a geometric view of the behavior of RAL estimators.
+Consider a Hilbert space ${\cal H}$ of all mean-zero $q-$dimensional functions, equipped with an inner product, defined between two arbitrary elements of the Hilbert space $h_1$ and $h_2$ as $\mathbb{E}[h_1^Th_2].$ The \emph{nuisance tangent space} $\Lambda$ in the semiparametric model is defined to be the mean square closure of elements of the nuisance tangent spaces $\Lambda_{\beta} = \{B^{q\times r} S_\eta(Z; \theta) \}$ of every \emph{parametric submodel}.
+A parametric submodel is defined as a subset of densities in the semiparametric model parameterized by $\theta^T_{\beta} = (\beta^T, \eta_{\beta}^T),$ where $\eta_{\beta}^T \in {\mathbb R}^r,$ such that the subset contains the density $p(Z; \theta_0)$ in the semiparametric model evaluated at the true parameter values $\theta_0.$ The space $\Lambda$ is important because it is known all influence functions lie in the orthogonal complement $\Lambda^{\perp}$ of $\Lambda$ with respect to ${\cal H}.$ For this reason, recovering $\Lambda^{\perp}$ is often the first step for constructing RAL estimators in semiparametric models.
+Out of all IFs in $\Lambda^{\perp}$ there exists a unique one which lies in the tangent space, and which yields the most efficient RAL estimator by recovering the \emph{semiparametric efficiency bound}, see \cite{tsiatis07missing} for details.